-Ingested foreign bodies range from children putting whatever they want in their mouths, mental health related issues of swallowing strange objects to bones stuck in the throat or gastrointestinal tract.
+Ingested foreign bodies range from children putting whatever they want in their mouths, mental-health related issues of swallowing strange objects (pica), to bones stuck in the pharynx or gastrointestinal tract.
 Coins account for 70% of paediatric ingested foreign bodies; coins will typically become ‘stuck’ at the level of the cricopharyngeus muscle 8,14.
-Usually, coins visualised in the sagittal plane (acquired while entering through vocal cords) on anteroposterior radiographs are in the trachea, whereas coins in the oesophagus will have a coronal orientation on anteroposterior chest radiographs.
+As a rule of thumb, coins visualised in the sagittal plane (acquired while entering through vocal cords) on anteroposterior radiographs are in the trachea, whereas coins in the oesophagus will have a coronal orientation on frontal chest radiographs.

-An important thing to consider when assessing coin-like objects is button batteries, button batteries may look like coins, yet they will have a slight step in profile with an inner ring on the AP.
+An important alternative to consider when assessing coin-like objects are button batteries.
+These are very similar in appearance to coins, but typically have a slight step in profile with an inner ring when viewed en face.
 Button batteries can be potentially fatal when in contact with surrounding tissue as they can generate an electric current that will lead to the formation of sodium hydroxide resulting in severe, potentially fatal mucosal damage 6,13,14.

 Sharp ingested foreign bodies can be potentially problematic when lodged in the oesophagus, patients will often require emergency endoscopy, more often than not if the sharp object is within reach of endoscopy it will be removed before it progresses further 12.

 Plastic bread clips are diagnostically challenging, the limited literature on this foreign body suggests they are invisible on both plain radiography and CT, and the rigid shape can cause bowel perforations or gastrointestinal haemorrhage 15,16.